3electrons/qticsneo/README.md

 Build plugin will be genterated into plugins/canbus directory.
 The simples way to test it, is use it against [serialbus/can](https://doc.qt.io/qt-5/qtserialbus-can-example.html) example from Qt/Examples directory in Qt SDK.

+## PCAP
+On Linux to make libics able to dectect ethernet devices possibly you may need to use command
+'''
+sudo setcap cap_net_raw,cap_net_admin=eip <your program name>
+'''

 ## Dependencies
 ### Windows
 The dependencies are as follows: